rmarrcode/duct/README.md

 # Duct Project Architecture

+Duct is a backend framework that enables the development of web funtionality via formal specifications.
+The philosophy behind this project is that specifications are an abstraction layers for LLM generated code.
+I want to leverage the generative capabilities of LLMS as well as the power that comes with abstract formalizations.

-This project defines web API behavior in Dafny, verifies that endpoint implementations satisfy their postconditions, translates the Dafny code into C#, and hosts the generated logic with ASP.NET Core.
+A programmer defines web API behavior in Dafny; an LLM verifies that endpoint implementations satisfy the dafny specifications, translates the Dafny code into C# to be run with ASP.NET Core.

-The key split is:

-- Dafny source code defines specs, implementations, database programs, and API metadata.
-- Generated C# mirrors the Dafny classes and datatypes.
-- Hand-written C# hosts the generated logic as HTTP routes.

 ## Diagrams

-These diagrams avoid custom Mermaid initialization and CSS so they render reliably in GitHub.
-Every item is a white box with a black border.

 ### End-To-End Architecture